tabletcorry/sysadvent-articles/graphite.markdown

 should be, and graphs are _pre rendered_ for every possible time window.
 Needless to say, this does not scale well and cannot be used dynamically.
 * Collectd: While this system is excellent at collecting data, the project does not officially support any frontend.
-This has lead to a proliferation of frontend projects that, if taken together, have all of the features you need, but no one frontend does everything.
+This has led to a proliferation of frontend projects that, if taken together, have all of the features you need, but no one frontend does everything.
-* XYMon: It's been some time since I used this, and I have not used it onV a large sest of systems.
+* XYMon: It's been some time since I used this, and I have not used it on a large sest of systems.
 My guess is that it would suffer from some of Munin's issues.